10 Powerful Onboarding Activities You Need to Try

 You’ve spent weeks screening resumes, interviewing candidates, and negotiating an offer; the new hire is scheduled to start.

-As an HR smarty pants, you already know how important effective onboarding activities are to your organization.
+As an HR smarty pants, you already know how important effective onboarding activities for new hires are to your organization.
 Here’s a few stats for you to chew on:

 –86 percent of new hires decide whether to stay or leave within the first six months

 –69 percent of employees are more likely stay at an organization longer than three years if they had a good employee onboarding experience

 –Employees in longer onboarding programs gain full proficiency 34% faster than those in the shortest programs